 Light the lamp …. invisible knife slams me between the eyes, headache begins and vomiting happens.
 I can usually deal with headaches, after carrying around a brain tumour for more than a decade, but these are pretty rotten headaches, about equal with a sudden onset migraine.

 So before you rely on oil lamps, make sure that everyone in the household can handle lamp oil.
 If there are no sensitivities, these are reliable, inexpensive and absolutely lovely.
+But you want to find out about sensitivities before any power shortages.

 Candles are a pretty tried-and-true source of light, but they have definite drawbacks.
 They wear down fast, carry a high risk of accidental fire, and the light they provide is actually pretty limited.